Preparing for admission

 When you come to the hospital, it is best to prepare for your admission by discussing or arranging a number of things in advance.
 We have prepared a checklist for you below.

-The Pre-admission Team consists of nurses and anaesthetists who, together with you, will make the necessary preparations for the operation.
+The Pre-admission Team will make, together with you, the necessary preparations for the operation.

 - Administration: All administration associated with the admission will be taken care of.